Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Learning to Identify Graphs

 \subsection{Accelerated graph learning from smooth signals}

 In a networked system, the behavior of one node is influenced by the entire network by means of local interactions with neighboring nodes via Eq.~\eqref{eq:dynamics}.
 Hence, to identify the existence of interactions among two nodes we need to consider, at least initially, the state information from all the nodes.
-In this section, we describe an optimization method \cite{Saboksayr_SPL_2021_AcceleratedGraphLearning} for scalar states ($s=1$) that finds the underlying graph that best describes given the state trajectories of the nodes.
+In this section, we describe an optimization method \cite{Saboksayr_SPL_2021_AcceleratedGraphLearning} for scalar states ($s=1$) that finds the underlying graph that best describes the state trajectories of the nodes.
 When state $\mathbf{x}_i$ is scalar, the trajectory $\mathbf{X}(t)$ is an $n \times d$ matrix.
-Graph state smoothness is assumed, defined in Definition~\ref{def:smooth}.

 First, we define $\mathbf{Y}(t) \in \mathbb{R}^{n \times n}$ as the Euclidean distance matrix among the node states such that \mbox{$[\mathbf{Y}(t)]_{ij} = ||\mathbf{x}_i^d(t) - \mathbf{x}_j^d(t))||_2^2$ $\forall i,j \in \mathcal{V}(t)$}.
 Then,